-TERM DEFINITION Accommodation Party An owner of the property who is not a Borrower on the Fix Up Loan Note, such as a non-borrowing spouse or a contract-for- deed vendor.
+Term Definition Accommodation Party An owner of the property who is not a Borrower on the Fix Up Loan Note, such as a non-borrowing spouse or a contract-for- deed vendor.
 Accessibility Improvement An interior or exterior improvement or modification to a property, which is necessary to enable a resident or a Borrower with a permanent physical or mental condition that substantially limits one or more major life activities to function in that property.
 Authorization for Automatic Payment An AmeriNat form that must be completed by the Borrower(s) to receive the ACH rate reduction.
 Borrower A person who receives funds in the form of a loan that is, or will be, assigned to Minnesota Housing with the obligation of repaying the loan.
+Co-Borrower Any additional Borrower who receives funds in the form of a loan that is, or will be, assigned to Minnesota Housing with the obligation of repaying the loan.
 Co-signer A party that is obligated to repay the loan but is not an owner-occupant of the property.
 Dealer Loan A loan where an intermediary such as a contractor, salesman or materials supplier, having a financial interest in the contract for the repair, alteration, or improvement of the Borrower's property, intervenes or participates in the application for or disbursement of the loan.
-Direct Loan A loan applied for by, and disbursed to the Borrower; and where the Credit Application, signed by the Borrower is filled out by: A. The Borrower; or, B. A maker of the Fix Up Loan Note other than a Borrower; or, C. A person acting at the direction of a Borrower who has no financial interest, directly or indirectly, in the contract for the repair, alteration, or improvement of the Borrower's property.
-Energy Loan Plus Those loans referenced in section 6.03 of this Procedural Manual.

-1 Incentive Rate Energy Conservation and Accessibility Improvement Loans Those loans referenced in section 6.02 of this Procedural Manual.
+Direct Loan A loan applied for by, and disbursed to the Borrower; and where the Credit Application, signed by the Borrower is filled out by: The Borrower; or, A maker of the Fix Up Loan Note other than a Borrower; or, A person acting at the direction of a Borrower who has no financial interest, directly or indirectly, in the contract for the repair, alteration, or improvement of the Borrower's property.
+Energy Loan Plus Those loans referenced in section 5.03 of this Procedural Manual.
+Incentive Rate Energy Conservation and Accessibility Improvement Loans Those loans referenced in section 5.04 of this Procedural Manual.
 This is separate and distinct from the secured Accessibility Loan under the Fix Up loan program.
-Minnesota Housing Refers to Minnesota Housing Financing Agency.
-Lender A lender under contract to participate in Minnesota Housing programs.
-Order Discharging Debtor The notice filed with the Bankruptcy Court proving the bankruptcy case was successfully completed and all debt was discharged.
+Minnesota Housing Refers to Minnesota Housing Financing Agency Lender A lender under contract to participate in Minnesota Housing programs.

+Term Definition Order Discharging Debtor The notice filed with the Bankruptcy Court proving the bankruptcy case was successfully completed and all debt was discharged.
 Note: If the bankruptcy case is dismissed, it means that something went wrong with the case and the debts are still owed to the creditors.
 Participation Agreement The Participation Agreement for Minnesota Housing Home Improvement Loan Program executed between the Lender and Minnesota Housing that allows the Lender to participate and offer Minnesota Housing's Fix Up loan program.
 Principal Residence A property used as the primary domicile of the owner-occupant Borrower and their household.
 Qualifying Income Gross annual income that is verified and documented as stable and likely to continue.
 This income is used to determine: the Debt-to-Income Ratio for the Borrower(s) and Co-signer(s); and whether approving the loan application constitutes a prudent investment risk.
 Servicer A company selected by Minnesota Housing to service loans assigned to Minnesota Housing pursuant to its mortgage loan programs.
 True and Certify The loan-level process in Minnesota Housing's loan commitment system completed by the Lender that certifies all the information entered into the system is true and accurate.